Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Open-Loop Characterization of Marginally Stable Closed-Loop Systems

 \end{lemma}

-The result shows that the $\sigma$-gain/phase change rates in the direction parallel to the real axis, $M_f^{\prime} (\omega)$ and $\phi_f^{\prime} (\omega)$, are determined by the standard gain/phase change rates along the frequency axis, $A_f^{\prime} (\omega)$ and $\theta_f^{\prime} (\omega)$, and vice versa.
-The features and the roles of those four change rates are as follows: \begin{itemize} \item The phase CR, $\theta_f^{\prime} (\omega)$, which represents the phase change rate along the imaginary axis, plays the most important role in this paper.
+The features and roles of the four CRs are as follows: \begin{itemize} \item The phase CR, $\theta_f^{\prime} (\omega)$, which represents the phase change rate along the imaginary axis, plays the most important role in this paper.
 Since it has a simple interpretation as the slope of the phase frequency response curve, all the main theorems in this paper are presented in terms of the phase CR of the associated function. \item The $\sigma$-gain CR, $M_f^{\prime} (\omega)$, which represents the gain change rate along the horizontal line parallel to the real axis, is equal to $\theta_f^{\prime} (\omega)$.
 Hence, its importance is the same as that of the standard phase CR.
 In general, the $\sigma$-gain CR is easier to handle and compute than the phase CR, and hence the $\sigma$-gain CR is often utilized in the proofs of lemmas and theorems in this paper. \item The gain CR, $A_f^{\prime} (\omega)$, which represents the gain change rate along the imaginary axis, is instrumental for one of the key results.
 It relates to the phase CR through an integral relationships (a counterpart of the well-known Bode's gain/phase integral relationships) as shown below. \item The $\sigma$-phase CR, $\phi_f^{\prime} (\omega)$, represents the phase change rate along the horizontal line parallel to the real axis.
 It is the negative of the gain CR, and it is the least important among the four change rates in the development of main results of this paper. \end{itemize}